mosn/htnn/site/content/en/docs/developer-guide/get_involved.md

 HTNN does not use the methods above but instead modifies Istio to embed its own process into Istio.
 The specific changes can be referred to in the `patch/istio` directory's patch files.
 The reason for not using method 1 is that writing stateful EnvoyFilter leads to observability and high availability becoming more challenging and prone to problems.
 Method 2 is not used because to ensure the consistency of network policy and network routing, the network routing part also needs to be integrated into the MCP server, otherwise, there will be a situation where the policy is still reconciling and the routing has been published online.
 Providing network routing configurations in MCP server would undoubtedly be a significant workload.

 If you develop your own Native Plugin or Service Registry in a third-party repository and want to use it in HTNN, you can use a patch to introduce that repository into Istio.
 For details, refer to this patch: https://github.com/mosn/htnn/blob/main/patch/istio/1.21/20240410-htnn-go-mod.patch.
-When importing the repository, make sure to place it after the HTNN official plugin package to avoid being overwritten by plugins with the same name.

 If you want to run the HTNN control plane, you can refer to the implementation of `make e2e-prepare-controller-image` in the `e2e/` directory to see how to package the Istio embedded with HTNN into an image.